 The intensity of the withdrawal symptoms is the main reason many in early recovery relapse.
 In fact, relapse is surprisingly common.
 Some people will need to go through several relapses before they are able to shake off an alcohol addiction for good.
 To ease withdrawal symptoms, patients go through alcohol detox.
 In general, the detox process lasts about seven days.
 The physical symptoms will usually subside by then.
 It’s the psychological symptoms that take the longest to disappear.
 These symptoms can emerge from nowhere up to several years after someone stops drinking.

 13. Drinking Alcohol in the Morning

 Some women drink in the morning, claiming that it provides relief from a hangover.
 They may feel shaky or unstable if they don’t drink an alcoholic beverage.
 The reality is that these physical symptoms are not symptoms of a hangover.
 They are actually symptoms of having a physical dependence on alcohol.
 While sleeping, the body metabolizes alcohol, which causes withdrawal symptoms upon waking up.

 14. Physical Signs of Liver Damage

 Women are more prone to liver damage.
-Alcoholism in women often leads to inflammation of the liver, which is also known as alcoholic hepatitis.
-Women who struggle with alcohol use disorders (AUDs) are also more likely to die from cirrhosis than men in the same situation.
+AUD in women often leads to inflammation of the liver, which is also known as alcoholic hepatitis.
+Women who struggle with alcohol use disorder are also more likely to die from cirrhosis than men in the same situation.
 When estrogen and alcohol are combined, it causes a greater risk of liver damage.
 Physical signs of liver damage include yellow skin and eyes (jaundice) and swollen legs and ankles.
 Other possible symptoms are dark urine, abdominal pain, itchy skin, and chronic fatigue.